LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/RecommendationAPI/overview.md

 To use Recommendation APIs you will need to create and use an API key.
 To get your unique key:

-4. Login to Maven with your LiveEngage credentials and then navigate to **Developer Key**.
+4. Login to Conversation Orchestrator with your LiveEngage credentials and then navigate to **Developer Key**.

 5. Copy and paste the key you see in the experience and use it in your API headers.

 6. To generate a new key, click on the **Regenerate Key** button.
 Please note that this will invalidate the previous key.
-The key is shared for all Maven APIs and therefore you will have to use the new key wherever the APIs are being called.
+The key is shared for all Conversation Orchestrator APIs and therefore you will have to use the new key wherever the APIs are being called.

 <img class="fancyimage" width="750" src="img/maven/devkey.png">